kaxada/Teachers-Hub-Backend/README.md

 3. Change in the repository directory `cd teachers-hub-backend`
 4. Set up a virtual environment by running `python3 -m venv <name_of_the_environment>`
 5. Install requirements by running `pip install -r requirements.txt`
+6. Start the flask server by running `python run.py`
-6. Navigate to `http://localhost:8000` in the browser to view the api.
+7. Navigate to `http://localhost:8000` in the browser to view the api.
-7. Alternatively, open [postman](https://www.postman.com/) to test the url endpoints
+8. Alternatively, open [postman](https://www.postman.com/) to test the url endpoints

 ## Authors